sphinx.ext.autodoc – Include documentation from docstrings

 This value selects what content will be inserted into the main body of an autoclass directive.
 The possible values are:

 Only the class’ docstring is inserted.
-This is the default.
 You can still document __init__ as a separate method using automethod or the members option to autoclass.

 Both the class’ and the __init__ method’s docstring are concatenated and inserted.